attidev01/SelfDriving-ArmOpenCV/README.md

-# Smart Car Vision System- IAE UIZ
+# Smart Car Vision System

 ## Overview
 This repository contains a comprehensive real-time vision system for Raspberry Pi that integrates multiple detection capabilities for autonomous driving applications: